Exploring the old town of Villajoyosa

 Old town Villajoyosa

 The plaque says “in this house, the holy image of Santa Marta, patron saint of this town, was saved during the Revolution of 1936-9”.
-Not really a ‘revolution’ – in reality, a military coup which provoked a bloody civil war, but there you go.
+Not really a ‘Revolution’ – in reality, a military coup against a democratically-elected government, which provoked a bloody civil war, but there you go.

 The region around La Vila was held by the Republicans.
 They didn’t have much time for the Catholic church, which fervently supported the rebel Nationalist forces of General Franco.